David-Araripe/qligfepv2-BenchmarkExperiments/README.md

 N-terminal of Chain A was also minimized to remove a clash leading to infinite VDW potentials.

-Due to the issues above, an internally-prepared structure was used for the calculations.
-The structure used, however, is very similar to the one produced by the above modifications.

 **Ligand Changes**

 An additional change was introduced to the input ligand structures.
 We noticed poorer correlation with the experimental data when using the ligands from the `IndustryBenchmarks2024` repository.
 Ligand `17` in the series contains a halogen meta-substituted phenyl ring, pointing towards the solvent.
 The protein structure `6GUK`, though different from the ligand in question, displays a different rotamer pointing towards the cyclohexyl group, less solvent-exposed.
 The space where the chlorine group is positioned in this deposited structure has an [overlap](https://www.ebi.ac.uk/pdbe/entry/view3D/6guk/?view=entry_index&viewer=litemol&assembly=1) of both 2Fo-Fc $\sigma$ and Fo-Fc(-ve) $\sigma$ maps, indicating an uncertainty in the positioning of the halogen atom.
 However, we assumed the rotamer conformation to have contributed for the poor correlation between QligFEP results with the experimental data and decided to use poses with the halogen pointing towards the cyclohexyl group.